shayprat/Deduper-shayprat/deduper_pseudocode.md

         strand = get_orientation(line)
         position = get_corrected_position(line)

-        if strandedness = minus, generate rev_comp of umi (not sure if this is needed) new_umi = bioinfo.rev_comp(new_umi)
+        if stranded = minus, generate rev_comp of umi (not sure if this is needed) new_umi = bioinfo.rev_comp(new_umi)

         else (it's a positive strand)